Commissioner & Advisory Delegate Resources

-All observers, including spouses, who wish to observe the business meetings must register and have an assembly name badge to access the hall (except on Saturday, June 16, when badges are not required for visitors observing the afternoon and evening sessions).
-A badge is not required to visit the exhibit hall, participate in worship, or observe the assembly committee meetings.
+All observers, including spouses, who wish to observe the business meetings or committee meetings must register and have an assembly name badge to access the hall (except on Saturday, June 20, when badges are not required for visitors observing the afternoon and evening plenary sessions).
+A badge is not required to participate in worship or visit the exhibit hall.
 You may register your spouse/partner as an observer ($95 advance registration fee) when you register yourself.
 Or you may use the “Guest” registration feature to purchase tickets to meals or other activities for a spouse, other family members, or friends who are not registering in advance.
 Anyone who does not need or want to make a reservation in one of the assembly hotels through the G.A.
-Meeting Service may register on-site (starting Friday, June 15).
-The on-site registration fee is $30, and it is waived for those for whom it is a financial hardship.
+Meeting Service may register on-site (starting Friday, June 19).
+The on-site registration fee is $35, and it is waived for those for whom it is a financial hardship.

 Air Travel: Commissioners and advisory delegates will receive an email (separate from the registration email and link from the G.A.
 Meeting Service) with instructions for booking travel and a link to an on-line booking tool that enables airfare to be charged directly to the assembly through Balboa Travel, the designated assembly travel agency.
 Travelers may also call an agent to book their travel.
 Tickets booked through another travel agent or directly with an airline are not reimbursable.

-Make your travel arrangements as soon as possible (by April 16) for the best fares and choice of flights.
+Make your travel arrangements soon (by April 20) for the best fares and choice of flights.
 To avoid the highest fares, the OGA limits payment for airfares to the 30-day advance-purchase amount.

-The OGA pays for travel between your home and St. Louis at the lowest logical round trip fare.
+The OGA pays for travel between your home and Baltimore at the lowest logical main cabin round trip fare.
 If you request a more expensive itinerary (a direct flight with a higher fare, a stopover in another city, etc.) you are responsible for paying the additional amount, as calculated by the GA travel agent.

 Most fares are non-refundable, with hefty fees for changes.
 Be sure of your schedule and the accuracy of the reservation when you book your ticket.
 The OGA will pay for or reimburse change fees or new tickets only when the assembly requires the travel change.

-By Train St. Louis is served by Amtrak (amtrak.com) which may be convenient and cost effective for some.
-The Amtrak station is located in downtown St. Louis, about 1.2 miles from the convention center.
-Train fares are reimbursable, up to the equivalent of the lowest logical airfare (as determined by Balboa Travel).
+By Train: Baltimore is served by Amtrak (amtrak.com) and MARC which will be convenient and cost effective for many.
+Amtrak and MARC trains operate from Baltimore Penn Station, located in downtown Baltimore about 1.5 miles from the convention center.
+While Amtrak tickets cannot be booked through Concur, Balboa agents can assist in booking Amtrak tickets for commissioners and advisory delegates and charging the fare to the assembly budget.
+For those who book directly with Amtrak, train fares are reimbursable, up to the equivalent of the lowest logical airfare (as determined by Balboa Travel).
 Upgraded Amtrak services (sleeper cars, etc.) are not reimbursable.

-By Car: Those who choose to drive to St. Louis rather than taking reasonably available commercial travel options (plane, train, etc.) are reimbursed for:
+By Car: Those who choose to drive to Baltimore rather than taking reasonably available commercial travel options (plane, train, etc.) are reimbursed for:

 - mileage (at the IRS rate in effect over the assembly dates)